taisei-project/taisei/README.rst

 Troubleshooting
 ---------------

+Documentation for many topics, including development and game controller support, can be found in our `docs section <./doc/README.rst>`__.

 Feel free to
 `open up an issue <https://github.com/taisei-project/taisei/issues>`__ if you run into any issues with compiling or running Taisei.